Hey, check it out. I've finally gotten off my arse and written something fresh for people that actually read my shit. Hopefully it doesn't suck.

-"Alice, I'm probably not the best person to ask, being Mr Predictable."
+"Audrey, I'm probably not the best person to ask, being Mr Predictable."

-"Guess I should probably pick out something to wear so we're not late on the first day…" Anthony thought as he opened his suitcase.
+"Guess I should probably pick out something to wear so we're not late on the first day…" Andy thought as he opened his suitcase.
 He rifled through the rumpled mess of clothing until he found what he wanted: a fading gray Rolling Stones t-shirt and a pair of snug blue jeans.
 "Perfect."
 He laid his clothes out on the chair that he had placed near the end of his bed, along with his black Converse high tops and navy sweatshirt.

-"Alice, relax.
+"Audrey, relax.
 We're going to be fine.
 I know things weren't great back in England, but think of this as a fresh start."